Elevance Health: Neglecting complaints

 In 2017, the California Department of Managed Health Care fined the company $5 million for untimely response to consumer complaints.
 In 2019, this was settled at $2.8 million.

-Harassing Sovereign Health
+2019 lawsuit for coercive direct payments

 In 2019, Sovereign Health pressed charges against Anthem, alleging that it was using direct payments to compel them to join Anthem's network under unfavorable terms.
 Sovereign owns facilities that treat people with addiction and mental health problems.
-Rather than paying those facilities, Anthem sent checks directly to patients, some while they were still in rehab.
-This put the burden of compensating the facilities on the patients.
-It placed the already financially troubled organization in a precarious situation, trying to collect sometimes very large sums of money, from the very people they were trying to help.

 Diagnostics fraud

 In March 2020, Anthem was sued by the Department of Justice.
 The lawsuit alleges that Anthem had submitted inaccurate diagnostics data in order to obtain increased Medicare reimbursements.
-The case was still pending in February 2022.
+In October 2022, a judge ordered Anthem to face the lawsuit.

+Medicare Advantage star rating

+In January 2024, Elevance Health filed a lawsuit with the Department of Health and Human Services (HHS) challenging changes in the Medicare Advantage star rating methodology.
+Star ratings are tied to key bonus payouts, and due to the new rating system in 2024 ratings have significantly decreased.